 Those persons who satisfy the terms and conditions are considered an Eligible Participant.

 Eligible Participants may purchase more than one entry for each quarterly draw and can enter up to 600 entries into each draw (but pay for a maximum of 300 entries in any one sale).

-The charity operates a bonus scheme whereby The Heart Research Institute (UK) will purchase additional entries into the draw on behalf of participants.
-Additional entries are applied to each player as follows
+The Charity operates a bonus scheme whereby the Charity will purchase additional entries into the draw on behalf of Eligible Participants.
+Additional entries are applied to each Eligible Participant as follows: